Halloween for Grownups: Pop-Up Bars, Spooky Soirées and More Philly Haunts

 From macabre cocktails to costume parties to haunted jaunts, there are so many ways to embrace Spooky Season.

-halloween bars cocktails
+halloween bars philadelphia

 You’re never too old for Halloween.
 Dressing up?
 Check.
 Eating candy?
 Absolutely.
 Watching Hocus Pocus for the 25th time?
 No problems there.
 But if you’re a grownup who wants some extra Halloween festiveness, you’ve got options beyond tagging along with your kids (or your friend’s kids who you’ve suddenly befriended in hopes of fun-size Snickers leftovers) for trick-or-treating.
 In fact, there are more options than ever, with pop-up bars, haunted houses, spooky soirées and so much more.

-Ongoing: Halloween Pop-Ups, Haunted Houses and More
+Ongoing: Halloween Pop-Ups, Haunted Houses, and More

 The Nightmare Before Tinsel